legends2k/spirit-of-cpp/content.md

 ## Hardware Limits and **Software Emulation**

-* Take an example architecture [X64](https://en.wikipedia.org/wiki/64-bit_computing)

-* Maximum representable `int` on X64 `0xffff'ffff'ffff'ffff = 18446744073709551615`
+* Consider an architecture, say [x64](https://en.wikipedia.org/wiki/64-bit_computing); maximum representable `int` on x64 is `0xffff'ffff'ffff'ffff` = `18446744073709551615`

 * Values, instructions, addresses cannot exceed as CPU cannot understand a larger _integer_

 * How then to represent larger integers?  _Bit Integers_ a.k.a _Big Numbers_

-* Make an array of 64-bit integers each representing a part of the constituting big integer
+* Make an array of 64-bit integers each representing a part of the constituted big integer

 * e.g. for `1 << 80`, you’d need 3 integers; result, if shifted again by `20`, prefix one more, …